 Great Island Trail — Wellfleet

-Great Island Trail is a beautiful, moderately-rated loop trail along Cape Cod Bay in Wellfleet.
+Great Island Trail is a beautiful, moderately-rated loop along Cape Cod Bay in Wellfleet.
 The trail runs from The Gut to Great Island and Great Beach Hill and out to the secluded area known as Jeremy Point.
 The trail winds through Great Island along marshes, sand dunes, and stunning beaches with beautiful views and wildlife.
 Please note that parts of Jeremy Point are underwater at high tide, so check the tide schedule to plan your trip.
 Views from Jeremy Point allow you to see from Brewster and Dennis all the way out to Provincetown.

 Pamet Area Trails — Truro